jyztintan/tp/docs/UserGuide.md

      * have each domain label start and end with alphanumeric characters
      * have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
 * ADDRESS: Must not contain other prefixes within the address. (eg. `a/lemontree stree t/1`)
-* FAMILY: Should be an integer greater than 1.
+* FAMILY: Should be an integer greater than 1. (eg. `f/4`)
 * TAG: only accept "buyer" or "seller" as the input (case-insensitive).
 Multiple tags are accepted (eg. `t/buyer t/seller`)
 * HOUSINGTYPE: must be one of the following: "HDB", "CONDOMINIUM", "LANDED PROPERTY", "GOOD CLASS BUNGALOW" (case-insensitive)'
-* REMARK: Should only contain Alphanumeric characters, and can be empty
+* REMARK: Should only contain Alphanumeric characters, and can be empty if remark is not specified.
 * BIRTHDAY: Should be in the form "DDMMMYYYY", and can be empty if the birthday is not specified.
     1. The date must not be in the future.
     2. The date must exist in the Gregorian calendar. (eg. `b/29Feb2023` or)
     3. The year must be greater than or equal to 1000.

 Examples:
 * `add n/John Doe p/98765432 i/20000 e/johnd@example.com a/311, Clementi Ave 2, #02-25 f/4 t/Buyer h/HDB r/Owes $1000. b/27May2003`